sarangs722/Amusement-Park-Network-Design/README.md

 # Amusement-Park-Network-Design
+This Project was part of the CISCO Virtual Internship in May-July 2021.

-The main aim of this project is to design a prototype network system for Amusement Parks in Cisco Packet Tracer tool.
+The main aim of this project was to design a prototype network system for Amusement Parks in Cisco Packet Tracer tool.

 The network is divided into 5 separate network pools.